flexseth/bioboxfinal/README.md

 ⚠️ Name might display username if a preferred name hasn't been set
 - **FEATURE**     Allow user to set preferred display name from plugin interface

-🦺 May not work on web hosts without ssh/shell access
 - **HOSTING**
+-  May not work on web hosts without ssh/shell access
+- 🦺 web host would have to manually install ... or...

-🚀 Build package and deploy as plugin?
+🚀 Build package and deploy as plugin
 - Make sure to ship with polyfills for older browsers
+- This is the way... but I've never done it before
+- All the everything

-🕋 Figure out how to bundle dependencies with plugin
-- WordPress downloads, extracts and installs all libraries on plugin install
+- Figure out how to bundle dependencies with plugin WordPress downloads, extracts and installs all dependencies on plugin install

 📦 Create `wp-env` local development/block demo